Domestic Violence Defense Lawyer in Florida

 The penalties for domestic violence offenses can quickly become harsher with subsequent convictions in Florida.

-Can Domestic Violence Charges Be Dropped in Tampa?
+Can Domestic Violence Charges Be Dropped in Florida?

 Domestic violence charges can be dropped, but it is critical to know that they will not be dropped only because the alleged victim of the violence no longer wants charges brought against the alleged suspect.
 Charges are brought by the state, not by the affected person.